-President, Metropolitan Water Reclamation District of Greater Chicago
+Commissioner, Metropolitan Water Reclamation District of Greater Chicago

 In January 2011, the Board of Commissioners appointed her to the Public Building Commission.
-President Spyropoulos has championed transparency and fiscal responsibility to the taxpayers of Cook County.
+Commissioner Spyropoulos has championed transparency and fiscal responsibility to the taxpayers of Cook County.
 She has been a strong supporter of labor and veteran initiatives at the District.
 She has prioritized community outreach and engagement by speaking to community groups throughout the County about water and environmental issues.